Skip to content

 Valve and Carbon Deposit Assessment on Direct Injection Engines

-The endoscope makes this problem visible and quantifiable.
 With the intake manifold removed or through an access port in the intake tract, a probe inserted toward the intake valve face shows the degree of carbon accumulation directly.
-Light deposits that can be addressed with a chemical induction service look very different from heavy deposits that require mechanical walnut blasting or valve removal.
+A customer who can see the condition of their own valves on a screen is far more likely to authorize the appropriate service.

 Beyond the Engine: Other Automotive Applications